You have made an excellent choice!

 Master's Degree Student Register as attending

 All international students have to register as a student of the University upon their enrolment.
 Being registered as attending is a prerequisite for signing up for any courses or accessing the university information systems.

 Once your registration is complete, you will receive a confirmation e-mail from the Student Services.
 Please note that your right to study enters into force on 1 August (the first day of the academic year) at the earliest.
 Once your personal information has been entered into the system, you will receive an automatic e-mail message from the University study system, but you can only activate your user ID once your Right to Study is in force.

-You will receive your study certificate once you arrive.
-By presenting the certificate, you are eligible for student-priced meals at student restaurants and health services at FSHS (Finnish Student Health Service) until you receive your student ID card.
+By presenting the study certificate, you are eligible for student-priced meals at student restaurants and health services at FSHS (Finnish Student Health Service) until you receive your student ID card.